-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2021

-OR ☐ TRANSITION REPORT PURSUANT TO SEE ECTION 13 OR 15 nsition period from S EXCHANGE ACT OF 193 C ommission File Numb er 001-32514 DIAMONDROC K HUSDI TAI ITV COI /IDA NV me of Registrant as Sp ine of registrant as 5p cented in 1ts Charter , 20-1180098 Maryland (State of Incorporat ion) (I.R.S S. Employer Identification No.) 2 Bethesda Metro Center, Suite 1 (Address of Principal Execu ryland 20814 (Zip Code) (Registral (240) 744-115 nt's telephone number, Securities registered pursuant to Section 12(b) of the Securit ies Act: Title of each class Trading Symbol s) Name of each ex change on which registered Common stock, \$0.01 par value per share DRH New Yo ork Stock Exchange 8.250% Series A Cumulative Redeemable Preferred Stock, \$0.01 par value per share DRH Pr A New Yo ork Stock Exchange Indicate by check mark whether the registrant (1) has 1934 during the preceding 12 months (or for such shorter per requirements for the past 90 days. ☑ Yes ☐ No Indicate by check mark whether the registrant has sub of Regulation S-T (§232.405 of this chapter) during the profiles). ☑ Yes ☐ No eriod that the registrant v was required to file suc ery Interactive Data F ch reports). , and (2) has been subject to such filir d to be submitted pursuant to Rule 40 Indicate by check mark whether the registrant is a larger an emerging growth company.
-See the definitions of "larger company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated file r 🗆 No n-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check ma tended tra nsition period for complying with any
+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission File Number 001-32514

+DIAMONDROCK HOSPITALITY COMPANY

+(Exact Name of Registrant as Specified in Its Charter)

+Maryland (State of Incorporation) 20-1180098 (I.R.S.
+Employer Identification No.)

+2 Bethesda Metro Center, Suite 1400, Bethesda, Maryland (Address of Principal Executive Offices) 20814 (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Securities Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.01 par value per share DRH New York Stock Exchange 8.250% Series A Cumulative Redeemable Preferred Stock, \$0.01 par value per share DRH Pr A New York Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \square Yes \square No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth compar av 🗆

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

-The registrant had 210,619,840 shares of its \$0.01 par value common stock outstanding as of August 5, 2021.
+The registrant had 210,619,840 shares of its \$0.01 par value common stock outstanding as of November 5, 2021.